|

 · Assisting the participant in accessing career advancement services, such as undergoing further occupational assessment;

-· Enrolling in appropriate education/training programs, e.g. apprenticeships, career pathways, etc.; and
+· Enrolling in appropriate education and training programs, e.g. apprenticeships, career pathways, etc.; and

-· Accessing career advancement opportunities offered through the employer, like career ladders program.
+· Accessing career advancement opportunities offered through the employer, such as a career ladders program.

 The length of time in this activity should reflect the time spent developing the career plan and doing career exploration.